calaldees/teacherEducation/teacherEducation/behaviour.md

     * If the disruptive child sits still for 10min.
 That is not an opportunity for 'unstructured' praise, It is expected behaviour.
 * Leaders should identify % of sanctions vs rewards.
 Teachers should be consistent across the school.
 * Hollow praise should be avoided
     * Praise should be *specific* and given *with reasons*.
-Children can smell incinceri prase.
+Children can smell insincere prise.
     * Praise effort and approach to task, and say *why*!

 TASK: From your observations - can you give an example of praise? was a reason/purpose given

+ACTION: Consider performing a lesson observation focused on praise.
+1. identify/record what the praise was
+2. How was this conveyed (public/private, verbal/non-verbal, tone? written? task related? approach? behaviour/attitude?)
+3. Why was this praise given?
+4. How was it received?
+What was the impact?

+### Rewards?

+ #1/g-HighExp-LearnHow-consistent_reward_sanction
+* Identify when a student is really engaging - verbal conveyance - phone home
+    * Changes everything!!!!
+SERIOUSLY!!!

 Owning the physical space
 -------------------------

+### Entrance (10min description)

 The psychology of owning the physical space.